mightyficus/CodingPortfolio/README.md

         (661)755-3832
     </p>
     <p>
-        Achieve experience and recognition in the Systems Administration and Cybersecurity while pursuing my education in Information TechnologyTechnology.
+        Pursue my career and education in Systems Administration in order to gain experience for the Cybersecurity field.
+Leverage my experience in the medical field to utilize charting software, effective time management, and non-technical communication skills.
     </p>
     <p>Authorized to work in the US for any employer</p>
     <h3>Work Experience</h3>